LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Issue 49025: Assay run import fails if time format is kk:mm
 - Issue 50715: Barcode field set as required prevents sample creation because of validateData() check
+- Issue 50605: Field editor drag-n-drop to reorder prevents dragging of a field after it is moved the first time

 ### version 3.54.0
 *Released*: 24 June 2024